 A: Thanks for pointing out.
 Noted and corrected.

-16. Line 264 - discussion of pqaleointensity estimates.
+16. Line 264 - discussion of paleointensity estimates.
 I would take all estimates of paleointensity with a very large pinch of salt, as the models all completely ignore interactions between cloudy zone islands, which will surely have a large impact on the quantitative link between paleofield and magnetisation state of the CZ, and the mechanism of remanence acquisition is not well constrained (certainly the classic idea of CRM whereby particles nucleate small and grow through a blocking volume does not apply, as the mechanism of island formation is spinodal decomposition, not nucleation and growth).

 A: Regarding the remanence acquisition, we’ve included a more detailed discussion in sections 4.2 and 4.3 (please, see the main text).
 In summary, according to Devienne et al. (2023), the blocking volume for taenite varies from ~14 – 22 nm (ESVD) depending on grain elongation (see Fig. 4c and Table S4 in Devienne et al., 2023).
 We used the model of Maurel et al. (2019) to estimate the islands size in fast-cooled meteorites at 350, 320 and 210 oC (see Fig. 5 in the main text).
 We show that most IVAs and IVBs have an average island size < 14 nm at 350 oC (when they form via spinodal decomposition) and that upon subsequent grain coarsening, the islands reach taenite’s SD size range.
 Therefore, they are still likely to have formed smaller than their blocking volume, therefore are capable of recording grain growth/crystallization remanent magnetizations (CRMs) as put forward by Devienne et al. (2023).
 Therefore, we argue that the fact that the islands in CZs grow via spinodal decomposition does not rule out the possibility of CRM acquisition in fast cooled (IVA and IVB) meteorites and in the finer regions of slowly cooled meteorites (see section 4.5).

 The effect of interactions in fine-grained CZs is discussed in section 4.3.
-An shown by Einsle et al. (2018) and Mansbach et al. (2022), interactions in coarse grained CZs (where the SV to 2D transformation occurs) are likely to play a role in creating stable SD states.
+As shown by Einsle et al. (2018) and Mansbach et al. (2022), interactions in coarse grained CZs (where the SV to 2D transformation occurs) are likely to play a role in creating stable SD states.
 In fine-grained CZs, however, where SD states are likely to be preserved though tetrataenite chemical ordering, we argue that interactions might play a minor role as the blocking takes place at very small sizes, when the interaction fields are weaker (due to the weaker magnetic moments of the grains) (Baker & Muxworthy, 2023).

 17. Line 265 - discussion of blocking volumes etc. Maurel et al. 2019 demonstrate that islands form via spinodal decomposition at >>60% of their final size - a fundamental consequence of how spinodal decomposition works.
 The idea of islands nucleating small and growing significantly through a blocking volume is not appropriate to spinodal systems.
 I think the discussion here needs to be careful to make this point - there is a danger that misconceptions of how spinodal decomposition works propagate through the literature if we continue to make analogy to grain growth CRM.